 Here’s everything you’ll need:

-- Salt, either kosher, or sea (table salt is not preferred for this technique because of the very fine grain)
+- Salt.
+Of the many types of salt, you should try to use either kosher, or sea (table salt is not preferred for this technique because of the very fine grain)

 - Any other seasonings you like

 - A mortar and pestle (optional, but useful)

 - A container such as a resealable bag or plastic container, or a roasting pan, with or without lid